scalar/scalar/packages/postman-to-openapi/README.md

 ## Thank you!

 This package is based on the existing [`postman-to-openapi`](https://github.com/joolfe/postman-to-openapi) by [@joolfe](https://github.com/joolfe).
-We just tried to update the code and adapt it to our use cases.
+We update the code and adapted it to our use case.
+You might consider our package the modern successor.